 With the purpose of maintaining the searching and examination skills of the staff within a high level of quality which complies with the best practices, an annual training program is designed and reviewed at least once a year, according to the qualifications of the team and the specific needs that are to be covered.
 These training programs include, among other, language, technical subjects and examination reinforcements through on line courses.
-As for the implementation period of ISA/IPEA activities, following last year activities, a program was designed which required the collaboration of other offices to deepen and strengthen the already acquired staff skills.
-Hence, there has been close collaboration with other Authorities in order to learn the best practices regarding the examiner's work in this field.
-In this regard, in 2015, the USPTO, CIPO and JPOIP Australia have provided our examiners with training programs on searching, aiming to conduct the International Search and establish a Search Report, and on elaborating the Written Opinions and International Preliminary Examination Report, along with sharing different experiences amongst Offices.
-There have also been online trainings on the use of different databases, like STN and EPOQUE Net.
+Some Examiners have visited other Offices for training activities, namely in Japan and WIPO training activities according to its yearly training program for our region, among others.